July 10, 2024

 Palliative care is special care for people with serious illnesses.
 It helps to make them feel better by managing pain and other symptoms, providing support, and improving their quality of life.
 This care can be given at any stage of the illness, along with treatments that try to cure the disease.

-Advice from Dr. Christine Celio
+Advice from Christine Celio, ACNS-BC, ACHPN

-“Most patients are unfamiliar with or have misunderstandings about what Supportive or Palliative care can do for them,” said Dr. Celio, one of Central Health’s supportive and palliative care advanced practice providers.
+“Most patients are unfamiliar with or have misunderstandings about what Supportive or Palliative care can do for them,” said Celio, one of Central Health’s supportive and palliative care advanced practice providers.

-Dr. Celio also emphasizes the patient-centered approach.
+Celio also emphasizes the patient-centered approach.

 “We work closely with each patient’s other doctors to ensure the patient and their family understand the illness, treatment options, and receive expert symptom management from comforting clinicians,’ she said.